benshuailyu/benshuailyu.github.io/index.md

 Welcome to the **Wave Physics Group** at Peking University.
 ## Who we are?

-We are an interdisciplinary group working at the frontier of fluid mechanics, acoustics and physics.
+We are an interdisciplinary group working at the frontier of fluid mechanics, acoustics and machine learning.

 ## What we do?
-We are interested in understanding the physics of waves in various fields, such as acoustics, hydrodynamic instabilities and electrodynamics.
+We are interested in understanding the physics of waves in various fields, such as acoustics, hydrodynamic instabilities and electrodynamics using mathematics, computational simulations and machine learning.
 Our ongoing projects range from jet aeroacoustics, jet instability, aerofoil aeroacoustics to acoustic metamaterials.
 You can find more about our research from the Research and Publications pages.

 ## Come and join!
-We seek highly motivated graduate students with a solid background in fluid mechanics, physics, acoustics or applied mathematics to join us.
+We seek highly motivated graduate students with a solid background in fluid mechanics, physics, acoustics, machine learning or applied mathematics to join us.
 Undergraduate students who are keen to embark on research are warmly welcome.

 Various scholarships are available.
 Prospective students outside China can be supported to apply for the China Government Scholarship, which covers both tuition and maintenance fees.
-We seek postdocs with a strong expertise in aeroacoustics and fluid mechanics to work on jet noise and aerofoil noise.
+We seek postdocs with a strong expertise in aeroacoustics, fluid mechanics and physics to work on jet noise, aerofoil noise and acoustic materials.
 If you would like to know more, please [get in touch](mailto:b.lyu@pku.edu.cn){: .btn .btn--success}.